-Yeh Hai Mohabbatein SPOILER: Ishita To Choose Ruhi Over Raman; Is This The End Of IshRa’s Love Story
+Yeh Hai Mohabbatein SPOILER: Ishita To Choose Ruhi Over Raman;Is This The End Of IshRa’s Love Story?

 Ishita Reunites Ruhi & Nikhil

 According to the latest spoiler, Ishita will get Nikhil to the Bhalla house and prove his innocence in front of Raman and Ruhi.
-While Ruhi hugs Nikhil, Raman doesn't believe it and feels Nikhil is playing with Ruhi's life!
+While Ruhi hugs Nikhil, Raman doesn't believe it and feels that Nikhil is playing with Ruhi's life!

 YHM New Promo

 According to the latest promo, Raman asks Ishita to choose between him and Ruhi.
-Ishita is in dilemma as both are important to her.
+Ishita is in dilemma as both of them are important to her.

 Ishita Chooses Ruhi Over Raman

 But, Ishita reveals Raman as to how important is Ruhi for them.
-She tells Raman that Ruhi is the base of their relationship.
-She is first Ruhi's mother and then his wife!
+She tells Raman that Ruhi is the foundation of their relationship.
+She is Ruhi's mother first and then his wife!

 Raman Upset With Ishita